 3. Cover with plastic wrap and refrigerate for an hour.

-4. To saute the crab cakes, heat 1 T canola oil over medium heat in a non-stick skillet and cook until crab cakes are browned, and cooked through.
+4. To saute the crab cakes, heat 1 T oil over medium heat in a non-stick skillet and cook until crab cakes are browned, and cooked through.

 5. To bake the crab cakes using the parchment-lined baking sheet, preheat an oven to 400 degrees.
 Bake the crab cakes for 8 – 10 minutes or until browned and cooked through being careful not to burn the bottoms.
 You can broil the tops if they are not browned enough.